 Everyone talks about delivering mobile service to customers.
 But let’s not forget about a crucial part of many businesses: the mobile workforce.
 We all have a good story about a service call with a 5-hour wait window.
 Super frustrating?
 Yes, but field service really does have several unique challenges.
 And in this era of evolving customer expectations, standard customer service solutions just won’t cut it.
 That’s why Salesforce added Field Service Lightning to the Service Cloud platform, to provide customer support organizations with everything from detailed scheduling for supervisors, to skills-based routing for the mobile workforce and real-time updates based on availability and proximity to an appointment.

 As we showed you in Unit 1, people connect with each other all day, every day with SMS and Facebook Messenger.
 And they expect to connect with your business the same way.

-With Salesforce LiveMessage, your business can integrate two-way messaging right into your service center.
-Your agents can engage in mobile messaging conversations with customers from their computer using the Service Cloud Console, and they can even use emojis to add a more personal touch!
-Let’s recap the benefits of LiveMessage.
+With Messaging, your business can integrate two-way messaging right into your service center.
+Your agents can engage in mobile conversations with customers from their computer using the Service Cloud Console, and they can even use emojis to add a more personal touch!
+Let’s recap the benefits of Messaging.

 - It’s powered by the Salesforce Platform so intelligence and insights are surfaced to agents from any back-end system using Salesforce for Service.